TeeAaTeeUu/JSONway/docs/calculateExpression.md

 ### Left assumed to be context

-Left operand is assumed to be the current JSON-value as the context, if not specifically given in the query.
+Left operand is assumed to be the current JSON value as the context, if not specifically given in the query.

 ```js
 (<0)